AP Top 25 Takeaways: Ohio State twists CFP race; ND is in

 History suggests it was inevitable.
-The top four had never stayed the same for a three straight weeks until this past one and to expect it to hold steady for two more was unrealistic.
+The top four had never stayed the same for three straight weeks until this past one, and to expect it to hold steady for two more was unrealistic.

 Ohio State gets No. 20 Northwestern (8-4) next week in Indianapolis to make one more statement.
 The Sooners (11-1) get a rematch with Texas (9-3), with a chance to avenge a three-point loss in October.

 Aside from the ugly loss at Purdue, the Buckeyes have had close calls against Nebraska (4-8) and Maryland (5-7).
-The Sooners dodged upsets against Texas Tech (5-7) and Oklahoma State (6-5 going into Saturday night's game against TCU).
+The Sooners dodged upsets against Texas Tech (5-7) and Oklahoma State (6-6).

 Neither Ohio State nor Oklahoma looks championship caliber, but the playoff needs four teams and those two might be the choices.